 - 6 large egg whites

 - pinch of salt

-Stir about 1/4 cup of egg whites into the chocolate cream to lighten.
-Then gently fold remaining egg whites into the chocolate cream.
+- Stir about ¼ cup of egg whites into the chocolate custard to lighten.
+Then gently fold remaining egg whites into the chocolate custard.
 Spoon into prepared ramekins evenly.
 Bake for about 20 minutes or until chocolate soufflé has risen about 1 inch above the top of the ramekins.
 Open the door and let stand for about 5 minutes.
 Top with powdered sugar, cocoa, or melted chocolate, if desired.
 Serve immediately.

 You can find the video in the post above.
 If you don't see a video, please check your browser settings.